 - Make a list of food and ingredients needed.
-Buy as many non-perishable food items as you can in advance – supermarkets on Christmas Eve are generally extremely busy.
+Buy as many non-perishable food items as you can in advance – supermarkets are generally extremely busy on Christmas Eve.

 - You may need to order particular food items (such as turkeys) from your supermarket by a certain date.
 Check to avoid disappointment.

 - Consider doing your food shopping online.
 The store will deliver your groceries to your door.
 (Keep in mind this option is more expensive than visiting the supermarket yourself.)

 - Book well in advance if you plan to have lunch at a restaurant.
 Some restaurants may be fully booked for months before Christmas, so don't wait till the last minute.